sganesa2/decoding-backpropagation/README.md

 # decoding-backpropagation
-Manually implementing backpropagation across the linear layers, batchnorm layer, tanh layer in a 3-layer MLP.
+Manually implementing backpropagation across the linear layers, batchnorm layers, tanh layers in a 3-layer MLP.
 An effort to decode backprop completely.